SebastianUA/terraform/vault/examples/vault_generic/README.md

-# Work with Vault generic via terraform
+# Work with AWS VAULT_GENERIC via terraform

 A terraform module for making VAULT_GENERIC.